 This highly specialized two-year program is designed to offer a quartet extensive rehearsal and coaching time in order to expand its repertoire.
 The program also enables the quartet to have valuable performance experience in preparation for a career in chamber music.
 The quartet receives twice-weekly coachings and individual lessons from members of the Lafayette String Quartet as well as from visiting guest artists.
 The program requirements are designed to allow flexibility for performances and competitions.
 The quartet has further opportunities to hone its skills with teaching opportunities, outreach programs and, when available, through working with fine ensembles in the community.

 Fellowships, Assistantships and Scholarships are available.

-Serious string quartets of any nationality interested in pursuing a Master’s Degree in String Quartet Performance beginning in the fall of 2019 must apply before December 15, 2018 for all International applicants and January 15th, 2019 for Canadians.
+Serious string quartets of any nationality interested in pursuing a Master’s Degree in String Quartet Performance beginning in the fall of 2020 must apply before December 15, 2019.
 It is strongly recommended that interested quartets are in contact with the members of the Lafayette String Quartet well in advance of the actual application process.

 Audition Requirements and Application Information:

 The Graduate String Quartet Program at UVic is open to pre-formed quartets of all nationalities.
 Applicants to the program are asked to submit an audio-visual recording consisting of three contrasting movements reflecting their highest level of playing.